PixelsCamp/docs/HACKATHON.md

 Once your project is published, you'll have access to its permalinked page.

-This is the page that everyone sees when your project is enabled.
+This is the page that everyone will see when your project is enabled.

 <!--
 It deliberately tries to imitate a Kickstarter campaign because that's precisely what you'll be